 One Demonstrator—two use cases at automatica 2018

-The OPC UA Demonstrator at automatica 2018 integrates use case control and condition monitoring, making OPC UA’s potential tangible.
-Rather than presenting an abstract concept, the displayed system is a physical, fully automated unit that assembles fidget spinners.
-Here, interested visitors can order products with a custom design, which will then be produced live and on the spot.
+The OPC UA Demonstrator integrated use case control and condition monitoring, making OPC UA’s potential tangible.
+Rather than presenting an abstract concept, the displayed system was a physical, fully automated unit that assembled fidget spinners.
+Here, interested visitors ordered products with a custom design, which was then be produced live and on the spot.

 More than 20 component manufacturers, system integrators and software specialists joined hands for this project to integrate a rotary indexing table, axes and grippers, machine vision systems and robots.
-Condition monitoring is cloud-based and independent from the manufacturer or type of robot.
-All relevant condition data can be monitored in real time on a dashboard.
+Condition monitoring was cloud-based and independent from the manufacturer or type of robot.
+All relevant condition data were monitored in real time on a dashboard.

 OPC UA approaches by VDMA R+A departments

 The first step is to define a motion device system, e.g. through measured values, condition information, and properties of robot axes.
 The goal: Standardized and manufacturer-independent provision of condition data and device information to superimposed IT systems such as MES, Line PLC and the cloud.
 In the next step, notification mechanisms and a state machine will be integrated and the information model extended to include geometric descriptions.